 - 19% of employers prefer virtual interviews rather than in-person interviews (Monster, 2022).

-- Young recruiters are the biggest proponents of virtual interviews, with 61% of Gen Z recruiters preferring virtual interviews (compared to 26% of Millennial, 13% of Gen X, and 6% of Boomer recruiters) (Monster, 2022).
+- Young recruiters are the biggest proponents of virtual interviews, with 61% of Gen Z recruiters preferring virtual interviews (compared to 26% of Millennials, 13% of Gen X, and 6% of Boomer recruiters) (Monster, 2022).

-- 45% of employers say candidates ask about health and safety protocols in 2022 (Monster, 2022).
+- 45% of employers say candidates ask about health and safety protocols (Monster, 2022).

 - 75% of Gen Z recruiters communicate with candidates by email vs. 50% that do so via text message (Monster, 2022).